Member WEBLetter (May 22)

 Save the Dates

-30th Annual Tinner Hill Music Festival – Once again Providence Players is looking forward to partnering with The Tinner Hill Heritage Foundation in support of the 30th Annual Tinner Hill Heritage Music Festival.
-Join us on Saturday, June 8th, 2024, from 11:00 AM – 8:00 PM in Cherry Hill Park at 312 Park Avenue, Falls Church, VA, 22046.
+30th Annual Tinner Hill Music Festival – Providence Players is partnering with The Tinner Hill Heritage Foundation in support of the 30th Annual Tinner Hill Heritage Music Festival.
+Join us on Saturday, June 8, 2024, from 11:00 AM – 8:00 PM in Cherry Hill Park at 312 Park Avenue, Falls Church, VA, 22046 for a fun day of Grammy Award winning music talent and family entertainment.

-Providence Players General Membership meeting – The Board of Directors of the Providence Players will host the annual membership meeting on Monday, June 10th, 2024.
+PPF General Membership meeting – The Board of Directors of the Providence Players will host the annual membership meeting on Monday, June 10, 2024, at The Italian Cafe, 7161 Lee Highway, Falls Church VA.
+Doors open at 6:30pm and the business meeting will begin at 7:00pm.
+At the meeting, the Board will provide an update on PPF activities, including a look at the new 2024-2025 season.
+At the meeting, members will elect three members of the Board of Directors; other business may be brought before the meeting.
 It provides an opportunity to meet and greet new and seasoned members while getting an update on company activities and plans for the year ahead.
-We will announce the plays for the next season and present a proposed slate for Board of Directors in 2024-2025.
 Please come and spend time with friends and fellow theater colleagues – we would love to see you.
-Location and details TBD but expect a fun evening.
+Enjoy the photos below from past events.

 Member Updates